aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 - the teachers of the course

 The submission is via Canvas, where you post a link to your repository.
-Lab1 solution should be the file `tramdata.py` in that repository, in the main branch.
+Your Lab1 solution must be in two files in that repository, in the main branch:

+- `tramdata.py`
+- `test_tramdata.py`

+They must be usable in the following ways:

+- `python3 tramdata.py init` to produce the file `tramnetwork.json`,
+- `python3 tramdata.py` to start the query dialogue,
+- `import tramdata` from another Python file or the Python shell, without starting the dialogue or printing anything,
+- `python3 test_tramdata.py` to run your tests.

+We will test all these functionalities.
+We will also run some tests of our own.
-We may fetch the file at any point after the submission deadline, so make sure that it remains correct at all times!
+We may fetch the files at any point after the submission deadline, so make sure that they remains correct at all times!
-You can use other branches for experimentation.
+You can use other branches for your private experimentation.